 Development of the classroom music program in the elementary school.
 No previous music experience or course work required.
-Prerequisite: non-Music major or minor.
+Pre-requisite: non-Music major or minor.

 MUE 313 Elementary Music Methods.
-(3) F
+(3) fall

 Methods of instruction, planning, and presentation of appropriate contents in music.
 For music educators and music therapists.
 Prerequisite: Music major.